pulkit1joshi/ImageCaptioning/README.md

 Flow of project :-

 ## Extract image features
-Will be using inception v3 model images and captions as data
+Will be using inception v3 model to form image embeddings which will be fed into RNN for predictions.

 ## Data preprocessing - Captions and images
 1. Generate a Vocabulary - Vocabulary is list of all the words with occurances >= n (some number) and every word is given a number.